How a Vegetarian Diet Provides Enough Protein

 To support optimal digestion and absorption:

-• Cook beans and lentils thoroughly, ideally with digestive spices like cumin, ginger, fennel, asafoetida (hing), and turmeric.
+• Cook beans and lentils thoroughly with generous amounts of digestive spices like ginger, cumin, coriander, fennel, asafoetida (hing), and turmeric.

-• Add a small amount of healthy oil (such as ghee, olive oil, or sesame oil) to ground the lightness and aid nutrient assimilation.
+• Add a small amount of healthy oil (such as ghee, olive oil, or sesame oil) to ground the lightness and aid nutrient assimilation into the deeper tissues (dhatus) of the body.

 You don’t need to meticulously track amino acids in every meal.
 Simply focus on variety, balance, and mindful preparation:

-• Rotate your grains, legumes, seeds, and vegetables
+• Rotate your grains, legumes, seeds, and a rainbow colour of vegetables

 • Use herbs and spices not only for flavor but for digestive support